-Are you looking for ways to instil lifelong healthy eating habits in your child?
-Raising children with healthy eating habits doesn’t come naturally.
+Are you looking for ways to encourage healthy eating habits in your child?
+Raising children who love real food doesn’t come naturally.
 We all want to teach our children to make better food choices.
 I am sharing 10 tips today, that can help ensure your child will be choosing healthy food over junk food, even behind your back!
 I am also sharing an e-book review that can help you at the end of the post.

 My son recently came home from school to tell me that his bus had stopped at McDonald’s on their way home.
 Before I could react, he said, ‘Mom, they bought junk food!’
 I asked him what he did.
 He said, ‘No thank you.
 I am not a junk food junkie!’

 A proud momma moment no doubt, but it got me wondering as to what it was that we were doing right.
 What made him decide that he could choose to eat healthy?

 He had nobody to stop him from choosing a ‘Happy Meal’.
 He could have ‘enjoyed’ with his friends but instead he chose to be different.
 Do I have a perfect child?

 No. My son is like any ordinary child.
 He loves making huge messes and he will occasionally have a full meltdown and tantrum episode when he doesn’t get his way but, he is seven years old and he is becoming mature in his thinking.
 He is learning that he too, can make choices.
 As his parents, we are always being taught new lessons in parenting.